kumarvshc/document-processor-app/README.md

 ## Console Application Flow

-- The Console application reads files from a user input directory.
-- The file path is **hardcoded in `Program.cs`**.
+- The Console application reads files from a directory.
+The file path is **prompt from user**.
 - Files are processed **one by one**.
 - For each file:
   - A request body is constructed.